-This week I uncovered a new Burger King hack which could save you a whopping amount of cash if you're a regular as it gets you a £4.40 Bacon Double Cheeseburger for £2 every time.
+Here's a Burger King hack that can save you a whopping amount of cash if you're a regular, as it makes a £4.40 Bacon Double Cheeseburger £2 every time.

 What’s more, there’s no voucher or effort needed – it’s really simple, you just need to order in a slightly different way.